irbizzelus/random-noncode-stuff/Gilza txts/Weapons.md

 ### OVE9000 Saw:
 * Allows for reloads at any time.
+* Can now penetrate body armor regardless of skills/attachments.
 * All enemies receive 9x damage in-game compared to saw's stat when viewed in the inventory.
 This was done in such a way due to damage calculations around saw's atachments and unlockable surfaces like metal doors.
 * Can now also pick up ammo with Saw Massacre (ACED) skill.